My 15 Year Journey to Raising Capital and Finding Commercial Real Estate Investors

 Growing up I didn’t have wealthy mentors.
-I followed my parent’s strategy for making money: work as many hours as I could and keep getting higher paying jobs.
+I just followed my parent’s strategy: work as many hours as I could and keep getting higher paying jobs.

 The concept of making money while you sleep sounded like a fantasy to me, until my mom gave me the book, Rich Dad Poor Dad, by Robert Kiyosaki.

 The wealthiest figured out how to invest their money safely and it was a 3-part formula:

 - Make Money (what most focus on- trading Time for Money)